Porsche in motorsport: TAG Porsche

+Later attempts

 During the 2010 Paris Motor Show, Porsche chairman Matthias Mueller made a statement hinting at a possible Porsche return to Formula 1.
 Specifically, Mueller stated that either Porsche or Audi would compete in Le Mans while the other would turn to Formula 1.
 Previously, Audi's motorsport boss Wolfgang Ulrich had already stated that Audi and Formula 1 "do not fit".

 On 2 May 2022, Volkswagen Group's CEO Herbert Diess announced that Porsche would make their return to the sport alongside VW brand Audi.
 This will be Audi's first entry into the sport.
 On 27 July in Morocco, official information was published on the approval of an application submitted jointly by Porsche and Red Bull GmbH in which Porsche acquired 50% of the shares of the Red Bull program in Formula 1.
 This application had to be filed with the antitrust authorities of up to 20 countries, including outside the European Union.
 The press release was due to go out for the Austrian GP.
 However, the FIA did not approve the regulations for the 2026 engines before 29 June as planned, delaying official confirmation of Porsche's entry into Formula One.
 On 15 August, Porsche registered the "F1nally" trademark with the German Patent Office, which covers the development of different activities such as cultural and sports activities, technological and scientific services, industrial development, analysis and design, as well as the development and design of computer hardware and software, marketing and office functions, telecommunications and administration.

 After months of speculation, Porsche AG confirmed in September that talks with Red Bull GmbH would not continue.
 The intention was to reach an engine and team partnership, based on equal footing but the negotiations never came to fruition.
 In March 2023, Porsche announced that they will not be joining Formula 1 in 2026.